nishantc1527/Algorithms-Java/README.md

 # Algorithms

-A collection of common algorithms and data structures with source code in Java, C++, and Python.
+A collection of common algorithms and data structures with source code in Java.

-If you want to view the Java source code, go to java.md.
-If you want to view the Python source code, go to python.md, and same for C++ except go to cpp.md.

 # Gradle